Examining sustainable urban development in Southern India

 Dr Melles says that collaborating with the IIHS and SLI “offers new avenues to strengthen institutional relationships and explore the mobility relationships within urban planning and architecture”.

-“We hope that the success of a short-term mobility will lead to the development of knowledge transfer relationships in future years and collaborative agreements with partners such as IIHS, in areas of mutual interest of urban planning and architecture.”
+“We hope that the success of short-term mobility will lead to the development of knowledge transfer relationships in future years and collaborative agreements with partners such as IIHS, in areas of mutual interest of urban planning and architecture.”

 The foundation for Dr Melles’ continued relationship with the IITM was laid in 2013, with an initial internal grant courtesy of Swinburne’s Faculty of Science, Engineering and Technology and Professor Ajay Kapoor.